 We realized how hard it is and more expensive it would be to do things right.
 The bureaucracy and un- ethical nature the food supply chain was just the beginning.
 We listened and learned a Iot in a short period of time, and made it our mission to discover the truth about the food and agricultural industry down to every detail.
 We learned a bit about certifications.
 That organic, along with a lot of other certifications, ONLY meant no use of pesticides.
 Thats it.
 If you could conjure up the most disturbing images of animal handling and conditions that directly effect the food as we consume it- it is not a pretty picture.
 Organic doesn't mean sustainable either.
 Some of the practices around "certified organic" are extremely harmful to local environments and economies just as much as any other farm spraying pesticides, just in more insidious ways.

 The reality is that the mass production of food is dangerous to our health, the well being of cultures, communities, nature/the land, and small local economies.
-As large factory farms and food vendors create, and keep a monopoly on the system and food supply chain- small farms that are desperately just trying to do the right things, instead of succumbing to practices that they don't believe in, are barley staying alive.
+As large factory farms and food vendors create, and keep a monopoly on the system and food supply chain- small farms that are desperately just trying to do the right things, instead of succumbing to practices that they don't believe in, are barley surviving.